 Following this period of research, we launched the Accelerator in 2017, aiming to build long-term survivability and wealth for small and mid-sized regional producers.
 After a strong business management foundation has been laid, participants are connected with retail and institutional food buyers, enabling processing and distribution infrastructure, as well as lenders and investors who can support growth.

-With the third cohort in 2019-2020, the Accelerator is now supporting the development of more than 50 farmers, ranchers, and fishermen from northern California, Oregon, Washington, and Alaska.
+With the third cohort in 2019-2020, the Accelerator is now supporting the development of more than 70 farmers, ranchers, and fishers from northern California, Oregon, Washington, and Alaska.
 Evaluations and sales data from the first two cohorts suggest that participants have increased sales and created and retained local jobs as a result of their participation.

-Top photo: Lambs at By George Farm and Creamery.
+Top photo: Tyson Fehrman and Jonathan Steiger of By George Farm.
 Photo by Nolan Calisch